rpaquay/mtsuite/README.md

 * The path to the target file/directory, either as an absolute or relative path.
 A relative path is relative to the location of the link itself.

-File and Directory Symbolic Links have been available since Windows Vista.
+File and Directory Symbolic Links have been available since *Windows Vista*.

 ### Example

-Suppose we have the directory structure below and we want to copy it into another directory, let's say "c:\test2".
+Suppose we have the directory structure below and we want to copy it into another directory, let's say `c:\test-copy`.

 ```
 c:\test (directory)